 Teen Dating Violence Awareness Month

-Each February, young adults and their loved ones across the nation raise awareness about the issue of teen dating violence through Teen Dating Violence Awareness Month (TDVAM).
+Each February, young adults and their loved ones nationwide raise awareness about teen dating violence through Teen Dating Violence Awareness Month (TDVAM).
 This annual, month-long effort focuses on advocacy and education to stop dating abuse before it starts.